-I arrive in Lviv, Ukraine a weathered woman.
+My Ukrainian arrival in Lviv involves a weathered woman (me).
 I’ve had a few high and low moments on the Ultimate Train Challenge so far, and in less than two weeks, I’ve experienced a what feels like a lifetime of travel adventures.
 By the time I reached Prague, I had lost much of my sense of time, space, even culture.

 So feeling dizzy with trains, arrivals, departures, hellos, goodbyes – coming to Ukraine is (initially) more than I can handle.